SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

-The parameter shall be a non-negative real number.
+The parameter shall be a boolean.

-### `distortionShift`
+### `distortionOffset`

 #### Description

-Shift in x and y of the centre of distortion of the virtual camera
+Offset in x and y of the centre of distortion of the virtual camera

 #### Units